 plt.show()

 This can be further confirmed by plotting the electric field distribution.
 From the plot, we can see where the field built up and caused the simulation to diverge.
-As expected, the field built up around the ring to PML area.
+As expected, the field built up around the ring and PML interface.

 plt.show()